 What makes this challah different from the others?
 For one, it uses orange or apple juice or cider instead of water to bloom the yeast.
 In place of sugar, honey or maple syrup provide sweetness and moisture.
-Olive oil imparts a flavorful, herbaceous note to the bread — you can use a neutral oil, too, but the richness of the former is unforgettable.
+Olive oil imparts a flavorful, herbaceous note to the bread — you can use a neutral oil, too, but the flavor of the former is truly something special.
 The focus on egg yolks, rather than eggs, ensures a tender, chewy crumb.
-And lastly, three coats of the egg wash guarantee you the most beautiful-looking challah, burnished and lacquered—as if photoshopped.
+And three coats of the egg wash ensure you get the most beautiful-looking challah, burnished and lacquered—as if photoshopped.
 Keep in mind that ounces for the yeast (below) are for weight and not volume.
 If using instant yeast, you can mix the ingredients together in the order listed without having to wait for the yeast to bloom.

 1/2 cup (120 ml/125 grams) fresh orange juice or unfiltered apple cider, room temperature or lukewarm